 What Are Mortgage Assistance Programs?

-Owning a home can be a great source of pride and accomplishment, but it's also a huge responsibility.
-In addition to taking care of all the plumbing and roofing issues, you also have to worry about that monthly mortgage payment and all the interest that’s added to your loan every day.
+Homeownership can be a great source of pride and accomplishment.
+But it's also a huge responsibility.
+Besides property taxes and taking care of all the plumbing and roofing issues, you also have to worry about a monthly mortgage payment.
+Then, all the interest is added to your home loan every day.